Skip to content

 Low Cannot reliably solve this class of problem at all.

 An agent with high pass@k and low pass^k signals a specific failure mode: it occasionally hits the right answer but cannot be trusted to do so every time.
-This is the pattern of an agent that is benchmarking well but failing in production.
+This is the pattern of an agent that benchmarks well but fails in production.

-Human-in-the-loop workflows: pass@k is the relevant metric.
-If a developer reviews every output, one correct answer in three attempts is often enough — the agent's job is to surface a good option.
+In human-in-the-loop workflows, pass@k is the relevant metric.
+If a developer reviews every output, one correct answer in three attempts is often enough.
+The agent's job is to surface a good option.

-Automated pipelines: pass^k is critical.
-If output is consumed directly — merging code, sending messages, modifying databases — you need consistency across all attempts.
-A 90% pass rate still means roughly 1-in-10 runs fails.
+In automated pipelines, pass^k is the relevant metric.
+If output is consumed directly (merging code, sending messages, modifying databases), you need consistency across all attempts.
+A 90% pass rate still means roughly 1 in 10 runs fails.

-2. Run the agent on the same task k times (typically k=3–10 depending on cost tolerance)
+2. Run the agent on the same task k times, typically 3 to 10 depending on cost tolerance.

 3. Compute pass@k: did any run succeed?